 Some other views:

 Fertilizing is okay to get your adenium seedlings a good start in life.
-Just make sure you don't go overboard or it might burn the plants.
+Just make sure you don't go overboard or it might burn the young plants.

 Too much chemical fertilizer too soon might weaken the babies' growing defense system.
 In some growers' experience, when they grow bigger they won't react too well with more feed that we put in.
+Some people call this unresponsiveness.

 To take good care of your adenium seedlings: